Interdisciplinary Studies (IS)

 IS 489 Environmental Practicum (3) Field experience in study and abatement of environmental problems under faculty direction.
 Project proposal, narrative activity log, and documentary report are required.
 Pre: upper division standing, courses in appropriate discipline, and consent.

 IS 499 Directed Reading and Research (V) Directed reading and research.
-Repeatable one time.
+Repeatable two times.

 IS 610 Field Study in Gerontology (V) Individually designed field experience for advanced certificate in gerontology students.
 Placements arranged at community programs, research sites, and special projects at the Center on Aging.
-Repeatable one time.
+Repeatable.

 IS 611 Integrative Seminar in Gerontology (V) Integrative seminar.
 A-F only.
-Pre: graduate standing or consent.
+Pre: Graduate standing or consent.
+(Cross-listed as PH 789 (G))

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.